Paul Chemetov: Biography

-Chemetov was born in Paris on 6 September 1928.
+Chemetov was born in Paris on 6 September 1928 to a Russian-born émigré father and Russian-Jewish mother.
 As a student, he belonged to the Union of Communist Students.
 He graduated from the National School of Fine Arts in 1959.
 Chemetov taught at the École des Ponts ParisTech until 1989, at which time he switched to the École Polytechnique Fédérale de Lausanne.
 In 1961, he joined the AAU.
 He designed several buildings with Borja Huidobro (b.
 1936, Santiago, Chile) beginning in 1983.
 Chemetov received several awards and honors including the Grand prix national de l'architecture (1980), Officer of the Legion of Honour, Officer of the Ordre des Arts et des Lettres, and Officer of the Ordre national du Mérite.
 Chemetov was the father of landscape architect Alexandre Chemetoff, who won the Grand Prix de l'urbanisme in 2000.
 He also had two daughters Marianne – who is married to famous cinematographer Darius Khondji – and Agnès Chemetoff.

 Chemetov died in Paris on 16 June 2024, at the age of 95.